hughmuraya/hughmuraya/README.md

 - 👀 I’m interested in Android development, startups and cars
 - 🌱 I’m currently learning Kotlin and Python
 - 📫 How to reach me hughmuraya@gmail.com
+- Some of the applications I have developed are https://bit.ly/mnestgo , https://bit.ly/pSurveyapp ,https://bit.ly/nishauri

 <!---
 hughmuraya/hughmuraya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.